 From time to time you may also have a new boss or change jobs.
 When this occurs it is important to promptly gain the support and understanding of your employer regarding your involvement in BSAR.
 A callout in the early hours of the morning is not the time to recall that your new boss has never heard of BSAR.
 Information for employers is included in Chapter 12.

-Bushwalkers Search and Rescue has a bi-annual newsletter called Behind the Log.
-It is currently the only direct communication with each individual member.
-Other communication avenues are through your Club Delegate and attendance at search practices.
+Bushwalkers Search and Rescue send email updates directly to member.
+Other communication avenues are through your Club Delegate and attendance at search training.

 The general form of training for BSAR is through the annual practice weekend.
-Members are encouraged to attend at least one practice every two to three years.
-If you have not attended a search or practice recently, please attend the next practice.
+Members are encouraged to attend at least one training event every two to three years.
+If you have not attended a search or training event recently, please attend the next practice.

 In the normal course of bushwalking activities be observant, with the idea of developing suggestions on aspects of search and rescue work.